 Your baby’s world at 5 months: growing stronger every day

 At this age, your baby may start to display some wariness with strangers.
-Although she’ll have developed recognition of familiar faces, she might display mistrust and fear of new folks.
+Although they’ll have developed recognition of familiar faces, they might display mistrust and fear of new folks.
 This is normal and will pass in time.

-Make sure her diet is more balanced than she is
+Make sure their diet is more balanced than they are

 - Vitamin C helps form collagen, a protein that gives structure to bones, cartilage, muscles, blood vessels, and other connective tissue.
 It helps maintain capillaries, bones, and teeth.
 In addition, vitamin C is essential for healing wounds and helping the body resist infection, and it aids in iron absorption.

 - Human milk oligosaccharide* (HMO) is a prebiotic previously only found at significant levels in breast milk.
 There are many HMOs in breast milk, and they are its third-most abundant solid component,† after fat and carbohydrates.
-Similac Pro-Advance has 2’-FL HMO to provide immune support more like that of the breastfed infant.
+Similac 360 Total Care is our newest infant formula, containing 5 HMOs, a prebiotic blend previously only available in breast milk.

 - Calcium plays an important role in bone and tooth development, blood clotting, and maintenance of healthy nerves and muscles.

-- Iron is necessary for proper growth and formation of healthy blood cells.
+- Iron is necessary for proper growth and formation of healthy blood cells and is important for brain development.
 Iron is part of hemoglobin, a protein that is involved in carrying and storing oxygen.

 - Proteins help develop, maintain, and repair new tissues throughout the body, including muscles.

 Breastfeeding is the best way to help your baby grow.
-If you choose to formula feed, consider Similac Pro-Advance, as it provides complete nutrition to support your baby's growing body.
+If you choose to formula feed, consider Similac 360 Total Care, as it is nutrition designed for immune support, brain development, and digestive health.

 Your baby’s muscles and brain cells are firing on all cylinders at this age.
 Here are 5 exercises to help your 5-month-old keep moving full-speed ahead:

-- Encourage your baby to raise her head and push up on her arms to watch what is happening in the world around her.
+- Encourage your baby to raise their head and push up on their arms to watch what is happening in the world around them.

 - Hold your baby upright under the arms.
-Slowly lower her until her feet touch the table, bed, or your lap to help her get a feel for standing in the future.
+Slowly lower them until their feet touch the table, bed, or your lap to help them get a feel for standing in the future.

-- Help her learn to sit up on her own.
-Start by propping her up in the corner of a couch or chair, which can prevent her from falling over.
+- Help your baby learn to sit up on their own.
+Start by propping them up in the corner of a couch or chair, which can prevent them from falling over.

-- Try to get your baby to follow faces or bright objects with her eyes.
+- Try to get your baby to follow faces or bright objects with their eyes.